Arab News: Notable staff

-Among the newspaper's notable staff are/were Somaya Jabartii who went on to become the first female Editor-in-Chief in the kingdom's history when she took the top job at the paper's rival, Saudi Gazette, in 2014.
-Hana Hajjar, the only female political cartoonist in Saudi Arabia.
-Siraj Wahab, the paper's longtime deputy managing editor and Rasheed Abousamah, who now serves as the paper's Latin America correspondent.
-In 2017, the paper announced establishing a London bureau and an Asian bureau headed by veteran journalist Baker Atyani.
+Among the newspaper's notable staff are/were Somaya Jabarti who went on to become the first female Editor-in-Chief in the kingdom's history when she took the top job at the paper's rival, Saudi Gazette, in 2014; Hana Hajjar, the only female political cartoonist in Saudi Arabia; Siraj Wahab, the paper's longtime deputy managing editor; and Rasheed Abousamah, who now serves as the paper's Latin America correspondent.
+In 2017, the paper announced the establishment of a London bureau and an Asian bureau headed by veteran journalist Baker Atyani.
 It also has a regional bureau in Dubai.

 Under Faisal J. Abbas, Arab News relaunched with a new design announced at the 2018 Arab Media Forum.
 This saw the masthead and slogan change for the first time in 43 years.
 It also witnessed an expanded the op-ed and analysis section with high-profile contributors such as former Saudi intelligence chief Prince Turki al-Faisal, former Turkish FM Yassar Yakis, UAE businessman Khalaf Ahmad al-Habtoor, US–Arab affairs expert Dr. Amal Mudallali, Chatham House's Yossi Mekelberg, Chris Doyle from CAABU and senior business journalist Frank Kane who left the UAE's The National to join Arab News in February 2017.